-If there’s one thing to be said about this golden age of TV, is that most of us watch a lot more TV than we used to.
-Whether you binge watch on your computer, your smartphone, or – how quaint – on your actual telly, or if you just work in front of a computer all day – there’s one health issue you might be concerned about – Blue Light.
+If there’s one thing to be said about this golden age of TV, it is that most of us watch a lot more TV than we used to.
+Whether you binge-watch on your computer, your smartphone, or – how quaint – on your actual telly, or if you work in front of a computer all day – there’s one health issue you might be concerned about – Blue Light.

 In this article, I’ll try to tackle the controversy of whether these blue light glasses actually work, as well as review a few pairs, and the things you need to consider before buying.

 Best Blue Light Blocking Glasses 2022